 - to convene the general meetings of shareholders

 - to appoint and dismiss the CEO

 - to supervise management

-- to approve strategic goals
+- to approve strategic and financial objectives

 - to decide on establishment of new CapMan funds and the level of CapMan’s own commitments therein

 - to decide on fund investments to other than CapMan funds and direct investments exceeding EUR 5 million

 - to decide on the major changes in the business portfolio

 - to ensure that the company has a proper organisation

 - to ensure the proper operation of the management system